 VERDICT: Inkscape is a full-featured, completely free alternative to Adobe Illustrator.
-Contrary to all expectations, this free technical drawing software has quite powerful tools combined with a simple and intuitive interface for beginners.
+Contrary to all expectations, this free drawing software has quite powerful tools combined with a simple and intuitive interface for beginners.

 Is Inkscape good?
 Can I install it on my Linux laptop?
 If you are a designer and don’t like the subscription system that forces you to pay for a particular product every month, or you simply can’t invest in expensive software packages, Inkscape may be a decent variant for you.

 Inkspace’s basic file format is SVG.
 It is a cross-platform open file format widely used among Adobe products.
 This format can create relatively compact file sizes without losing the quality of the original image.

 Inkscape is a cross-platform vector graphics editor with advanced tools.
-I tested Inkscape on a fairly weak laptop and I was pleasantly surprised with the speed and responsiveness.
+I tested Inkscape on a fairly weak laptop for architecture and I was pleasantly surprised with the speed and responsiveness.

 All available versions of Inkscape software for Windows, Mac OS and Linux have a fairly old interface.
 It hasn’t been updated for more than 5 years.
 At the top of the program window, there is a panel with various functions, on the left – basic tools, and on the right – the command bar.